 With today's technologies, no company can completely avoid direct emissions.
 To address those direct emissions that cannot be avoided, companies can use carbon offsets (also known as verified emissions reductions).
 Carbon offsets are generated from a variety of activities that reduce the volume of GHG emissions entering the atmosphere, prevent emissions from entering the atmosphere in the first place or remove GHG emissions from the atmosphere entirely.
 Common project types include landfill gas capture, forestry and fuel switching in favor of less carbon-intensive alternatives.
 When paired in a 1:1 ratio with direct Scope 1 emissions, the carbon offset effectively neutralizes the environmental impact of the GHG.

-For detail on carbon offsets, check out our whitepaper Moving Organizations to Carbon Neutrality: The Role of Carbon Offsets.
+For detail on carbon offsets, download our whitepaper Moving Organizations to Carbon Neutrality: The Role of Carbon Offsets.

 Scope 2 Emissions